erroronline1/caro/readme.md

     * **full access**
     * can approve as all eligible permission groups
     * can export all timesheets
     * default user CARO App has this permission.
-Use it to implement new users.
-Change default token immediately and store it in a safe place!
+Use it to initially implement new users.
     * assign only to trusted, preferably administative staff members

 Users can have multiple assigned organizational units and permissions.